 How can I check that my waste collector is genuine?

-If you have doubts about how your waste is handled, ask to see a hardcopy of your collector’s permit (they are obliged to carry it on their collection vehicle), contact your Local Authority to establish permit status, or check out www.connaughtwaste.ie (to find a collector on this website for any particular waste type, click on ‘permits’ and then click on ‘search collector permits’).
-If you want more information on how to dispose or recycle waste, this website will provide the information by giving a full listing of all permitted collectors working in the Connaught Region.
+If you have doubts about how your waste is handled, ask to see a hard copy of your collector’s permit (they are obliged to carry it on their collection vehicle), contact your Local Authority to establish permit status, or check out http://www.nwcpo.ie/permitsearch.aspx (to find a collector on this website for any particular waste type, click on the ‘Quick Search’ tab and then select the waste type from the drop-down menu and also then select Sligo County from the drop-down menu in the ‘Select Counties’ tab).
+If you want more information on how to dispose or recycle waste, this website will provide the information by giving a full listing of all permitted collectors working in the country.